 Some people are reluctant to add another adviser to their repertoire.
 They already meet with their investment adviser in February to make their RRSP contribution.
 They meet with their accountant in April to get their income taxes completed.
 They have an insurance agent who has arranged their insurance policies.
 They have a lawyer who updates their wills and powers of attorney from time to time.
 The problem is, even though these various professionals may be great at what they do individually, collectively, there is often little or no integration of their recommendations.

 We are experts and putting together all of the pieces of the puzzle.
 Your tax accountant probably doesn’t have a lot of expertise in retirement modelling.
 It’s the main thing we do.
 And when they give you advice, is it based on a thorough assessment of your situation, or is it a canned, generic, rule of thumb response?

 Investment advisers are not fiduciaries and they are not required to put your best interests first.
 There is a best-interest standard in Canada, but it’s a very loose standard and sometimes, what’s in your investment adviser’s best interest trumps what’s in your best interest.

 There are some excellent investment advisers in Canada who put their clients first and who are very well-versed in financial planning.
 Some are not and few are as proficient in comprehensive financial planning as us.

-We are complimentary to your other advisers.
-And they are complimentary to us.
+We are complementary to your other advisers.
+And they are complementary to us.
 Most of our clients would say that we provide advice that they have never received before from their other financial advisers.
 And that’s our goal – to surpass your expectations and provide a new take on your personal finances.

 What is your investment philosophy?